 The price of a flight ticket changes every day

 The bizarre thing was that the flight that we booked was exactly the same flight that was in the quote.
 So waiting a little can do wonders!
-Through you can search flights with search engine momondo or via you can book directly with Lufthansa.
+Through this link you can search flights with search engine momondo or via this link you can book directly with Lufthansa.

 Forget about traveling to Canada ETA (Eletronic Travel Authorization) not to be requested!
 You absolutely need that to enter Canada.
 It costs 7 $ CAD per person and you can here .